nycmeshnet/nycmesh.net/content/faq/index.md

 Most of the devices we use, such as a LiteBeam or NanoStation, are self-contained so they have an antenna, radio and ethernet router all in one.
 Ubiquiti call their self-contained AirFiber device a “radio”, other manufacturers call similar devices a router or an antenna, and “wireless router with antenna” is a real mouthful to say, so to avoid confusion, we usually call the self-contained device a router and the home WiFi router you connect your laptop and phone to the “home router” or “indoor router.”

-Sector antennas used on supernodes and hub nodes usually have a separate radio plugged into the back of them so we call those antennas (although some sectors are self-contained).
+Sector antennas used on supernodes and hub nodes may have a separate radio plugged into the back of them so we call those antennas (although some sectors are self-contained).

 ## <a name="defnode"></a>What is a Node?
 What is a Supernode?
 What is a Hub Node?

 A node is a location with one or more [routers](#defrouter).

-A supernode is a node that has multiple routers and maybe a server too It connects to many other nodes.
-Supernodes often also offer a fast connection (gateway) to the rest of the Internet.
+A supernode is a node that has multiple routers and maybe a server too.
+It connects to many other nodes.
+Supernodes also have a fast connection (gateway) to the rest of the Internet.

-A hub node is a node that extends the mesh to a few nodes around it, but has only one router.
+A hub node is an important neighborhood node that extends the mesh around it, without having it's own gateway.
+Our largest hub node, 1340, has four sector antennas, six access points, two ethernet routers, four powerline adapters and a "pi" computer for monitoring.
+A small hub may have just a LiteBeam and an OmniTik access point.

 ## <a name="software"></a>What software/firmware do you use?
+We use a variety of open source and proprietary firmware.
+Lately we have been using a lot of BGP and WDS to mesh things together.

-We are using an OpenWrt package made by qMp.
+We also use an OpenWrt package made by qMp.
 This uses the BMX6 mesh protocol.
 We have added tinc tunneling so a router can mesh over the internet when out of range using a secure virtual private network (VPN).

 Our point-to-point connections use factory firmware such as AirOS.
-The supernodes are running Linux with Quagga and BGP.
-For network monitoring we use Nagios and Icinga2.
+The supernodes are running Linux with Bird and BGP.
+For network monitoring we use Grafana and other packages.

-We also have some members experimenting with and contributing to cjdns/hyperboria software.
-Let us know if you are interested in this by reaching out on [slack](https://slack.nycmesh.net/).

 ---